- 1 Overview

 - Brass differs from bronze in that the copper is alloyed with zinc while bronze is alloyed with tin.
-The amounts of each metal affects the properties of the brass.
+The amounts of each metal affect the properties of the brass.

 - Lead (up to 2%) can be added to increase malleability.
 Therefore, the jeweler should be aware of what type of brass that they are using.
 Lead does not absorb through the skin but, there is a danger that someone, especially a child, will put it into their mouth.
 See this article on Lead from Public Health for Seattle and King Counties, Washington State: Lead and its Human Effects.

 - Brass has excellent acoustical properties, which is why it is used for instruments.